Why is dietary illness so prevalent in the U.S.?

-Let me preface this by saying that this is entirely based off of my own experiences, and a number of assumptions here will lack the data I would normally want to have back up my arguments, but with a lack of it, I can write only through observation.
+Let me preface this by saying that this is entirely based off of my own experiences, and a number of assumptions here will lack the data I would normally want to have back up my arguments, but with a lack of it, I can write only through observation, and what I see is that there is something wrong with our food.

 Growing up in New York, no one had gluten allergies, no one was constantly bloated, and no one had to watch what they ate.
 Some folks had lactose intolerance, but that was about it.
 Fast forward 20 some odd years, and everywhere you turn someone has some form of food ailment or allergy.